altspaced/NaturesSpirit/README.md

 ---

-## Highlights in this branch

-### Multiloader reliability
-- NeoForge cauldron registration works on **26.2.0.x** without requiring NeoForge 26.2.1+ APIs
-- Shared `common` module with Fabric / NeoForge loaders

-### Worldgen polish
-- Meadow feature-order fix for Terralith + Lithostitched coexistence
-- Softer hot/cold snow borders at biome edges
-- Optional Terralith plant sprinkle (unique feature IDs; only when Terralith is present)

-### Content / quality
-- Asset fixes (pizza model, water plants, Iris marigold mapping)
-- Tundra precipitation enabled
-- Explorer-friendly config defaults and comments

-Full detail lives in [`CHANGELOG.md`](./CHANGELOG.md).

----

 ## Credits

 - **Team Hibiscus** — authors of Nature's Spirit
   Original projects: [NaturesSpirit](https://github.com/Team-Hibiscus/NaturesSpirit) · [NatureSpiritForge](https://github.com/Team-Hibiscus/NatureSpiritForge)
 - **Lithostitched** — biome / climate injection used for 26.2 worldgen blend

 This port does **not** claim ownership of Nature's Spirit.
 All rights remain with Team Hibiscus under their license.
-Please support the official Modrinth / CurseForge pages and Discord.
+Please support the official Modrinth / CurseForge pages and Discord

-README banner/logo assets live in [`.github/images/`](.github/images/) and follow Team Hibiscus's flowering-azalea icon theme for this 26.2 port page.

 ---